-1. Student Teaching is the culminating practicum of field experiences, the capstone course of the MSCP, where MSCP candidates apply and integrate the pedagogy they have learned in their other coursework to actual classroom experience.

-- a.
-The student teaching semester consists of one 12-unit assignment, five days per week, full-time, under the guidance of a Master Teacher and a University Supervisor, for a total of approximately 16 weeks. - b.
+- 1. Student Teaching is the culminating practicum of field experiences, the capstone course of the MSCP, where MSCP candidates apply and integrate the pedagogy they have learned in their other coursework to actual classroom experience. - a.
+The student teaching semester consists of one 12-unit assignment, five days per week, full-time, under the guidance of a Master Teacher and a University Supervisor, for a total of approximately 15 weeks. - b.
 Students meet weekly or biweekly for a required seminar with the University Supervisor.
 Student teaching is graded Credit / No Credit. - c.
 All Student Teaching assignments include the support of a University Supervisor who observes the student teacher implementing lessons and holds conferences with the Student Teacher and the Master Teacher on a regular basis. - d.
 During the first week of student teaching, usually the week prior to the beginning of CSULB classes, students must attend Student Teaching Orientation.
 Candidates will receive a letter of acceptance into Student Teaching that includes Orientation dates and registration codes. - e.
 Instruction comprised of a variety of formats (whole class, small group, and individual settings) must be across the full range of the curriculum including art, health, language arts, math, music, physical education, science, and social studies. - f.
 General Timeline: Student teachers will start their student teaching assignments at the beginning of each semester.
 They must be in a classroom daily throughout the semester.
 School breaks are observed using the school district's calendar.
-Student teachers will not be approved to take time off for both CSULB's Spring Break and the school district's Spring Break.
-Students who are student teaching on an Intern Credential and/or in a yearround school who are "off-track" during the student teaching semester are placed in an alternate grade-level assignment while they are "off-track."
+Student teachers will not be approved to take time off for both CSULB's Spring

+Break and the school district's Spring Break.
+Students who are student teaching on an Intern Credential and/or in a year-round school who are "off-track" during the student teaching semester are placed in an alternate grade-level assignment while they are "off-track."

 - g.
 Student teacher assigned increasing responsibility for subject matter to be taught, groups to be taught, and/or times of the day - h.
-Master teacher/university supervisor determine developmental readiness of candidate to be given instructional responsibility daily for whole class: - 1) Full responsibility for minimum of one full week during first placement - 2) Full responsibility for minimum of two full weeks during second placement i.
+Master teacher/university supervisor determine developmental readiness of candidate to be given instructional responsibility daily for whole class: - 1) Full responsibility for minimum of one full week during placement - Full responsibility for minimum of two full weeks during second placement - i.
 Student teachers are expected to conduct themselves within the norms of the profession and the standards of the school.
-This applies to standards for dress and relations with colleagues, students, and parents.
+This applies to standards for dress and relations with colleagues, students, and parents. - j.
+Twenty hours of observation in an alternate grade level (at least 2 grade levels different from the primary student teaching assignment).
+For BILA students, the alternate grade level should also be Englishonly.